Still managing VMs like it’s 2010?

 1 engineer : ~10,000 containers

-Containers eliminate entire categories of work that plague VM management:
+Containers eliminate entire categories of work that come with VM management:

-• OS management: No more patching 100 different OS instances
+• No more patching 100 different OS instances

-• Orchestration: Platforms like Kubernetes handle scheduling, scaling, and healing
+• Platforms like Kubernetes handle scheduling, scaling, and healing automatically

-Expedia Group migrated their monolithic VM-based architecture to containers and saw dramatic improvements:
+Expedia Group moved their monolithic VM-based architecture to containers:

 BEFORE (VMs):